cocampo1005/cocampo1005/README.md

 # 👋 Hey, I’m Christian Ocampo

 Welcome to my GitHub!
-I'm a freelance software developer and founder of **Solid Code Solutions**, a web and app development studio focused on clean, scalable, and user-friendly digital experiences.
+I'm a freelance software developer and founder of **Solid Code Solutions LLC**, a web and app development studio focused on clean, scalable, and user-friendly digital experiences.
 I specialize in building full-stack applications using **React**, **Firebase**, and modern JavaScript frameworks.

 ---